English Language Arts Materials Collections for Instructionally Embedded States

 five tactually different objects

-one bag or bag represented in a tactile graphic
+one bag represented in a tactile graphic

 one ball